billba/PowerApps-AI-Components/README.md

 ##  The *Confidence Gallery* component

 The `Confidence Gallary` component is similar to the confidence pill but it shows multiple results.
-This can be helpful in communicating to users that AI models are ultimately just making an educated guess, and are particularly valuable for models where the confidence value of the first few results could be similar.
+This can be helpful in communicating to users that AI models are ultimately just making an educated guess, and is particularly valuable for models where the confidence value of the first few results could be similar.

 Add a `Confidence Gallery` component.

 <img src="./InsertConfidenceGallery.png" height="100" alt="Insert confidence gallery"/>

 The `Classes` property is similar to the `Class` property of the confidence pill, but instead of a single record we provide a table of records.
 Try adding and subtracting records to the table to see what happens.
-By convention the confidences are in descending order and add up to 1 but that is not enforced.
+By convention the confidences are in descending order and add up to 1 but neither is enforced by this component.

 This component has similar properties as the confidence pill.
-All the color and fill properties expect CSS color values.
+All the *color* and *fill* properties expect CSS color values.

 Now set its `Class` property to `'Dog vs Duck'.Predict(ClassImage1.Image).Labels`, using your model name instead.
 You can see that, to my model, Grover could be mistaken for a duck in the right light (please don't tell him).